A Quick Look at Study Abroad

 - The majority of the study abroad programs offered by the IEC are conducted in English.

-- Our students complete coursework in English in countries such as Italy, Greece, and China.
+- Our students can complete coursework in English in countries such as Greece, Spain, Italy, Morocco, and France.

 - For those who are interested in studying a language, most intensive language programs require little or no prior language training.